Writing my Wilson’s Promontory travel guide was easy as it was one of the highlights of my working holiday in Australia.

 Wilson’s Promontory is home to a number of amazing and unique beaches, perhaps the most unique is Squeaky Beach.
 Rounded grains of quartz sand emit a squeaking noise when walked on, hence the name.

 For me, this is reason alone to visit the beach, as it is one of the more unusual places to visit in Australia!

-This is another great beach to visit, especially if you like rock climbing!
+This is another great beach to visit, especially if you like rock climbing and exemplifies why Wilson’s Prom is one of the best places to visit in Victoria.
 There are intertidal rock formations at either end of the beach, which is perfect for climbing and exploring the rock pools.

 We stumbled across some unpleasant sights, such as a dead seal, so be careful!
 It’s a great place to visit on a hot day as you can cool off in the rock pools!

 Wilson’s Promontory is home to diverse wildlife including kangaroos, wombats, and echidnas.
 We saw the majority of these during our trip.
 If you hike one of the numerous trails, then you are bound to see an abundance of wildlife.